 In science class at McAuliffe, we use inquiry-based instruction so that students are doing science and developing content knowledge alongside the experimental design, investigation, problem solving, and reasoning and reflection skills necessary to be strong scientists.

 Review the IB MYP Sciences brief here.

 In Sixth Grade Earth Science, students work as teams to conduct experiments, explore questions, solve problems, evaluate their progress, share solutions and debate scientific issues.
 Students start the year with an exploration of what it means to be a scientist and do science.
 Next, we delve into Earth’s geology, the rock cycle, and plate tectonics.
 Students study Earth’s closest celestial neighbors in our third unit on the sun, moon, and planets in our solar system.
 We return to Earth with a look at the features that make Earth distinct from its planetary compatriots, including the atmosphere and presence of water.
 Students then study how water and atmosphere combine to make weather and how long-term weather patterns form the climates of Earth.
-Sixth graders end the year with a capstone project in which they investigate relationships between Earth and its human inhabitants.

 In 7th grade Life Science, we begin the year by learning how scientists study people and how we can use knowledge of body systems to make healthy lifestyle choices.
 Then we zoom in to microbiology and study cells, viruses, and genetics before heading back out to larger scale ecosystems, evolution, and bioengineering.
 Throughout the year, students work in teams and independently to find their unique strengths and interests in science as we design our own projects and labs and work on challenges that appeal to multiple learning styles.